boniest/ordering_a_slice_of_pi/README.md

 the second slice is 42 digits long. i haven't analysed beyond the first yet.

-but i did take a look all the way to the first occurence of a 000 and found in the first chunk that there are:
+but i did take a look all the way to the first occurence of a 000 and found in the first chunk there are:

 ```
 8 slices = 4 * 2